nissoh/aelea/README.md

 ```

-This is all nice and dandy, graping everything will require some practice
+This is all nice and dandy, grasping everything will require some practice
 There are various examples and whole lot of different tools avaible at the examples folder

 ### to see it running